khulnasoft/PASS-ng/parsers/README.md

-# Privilege Escalation Awesome Scripts Parsers
+# Privilege Access Security Suites Parsers

 These scripts allows you to transform the output of linpeas/macpeas/winpeas to JSON and then to PDF and HTML.